Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Turtwig.md

 ---
 Ability1: Overgrow
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME387.png
+BookShinyImageName: HOME387_s.png
 BoxSprite: SRD-BoxSprite-turtwig.png
+DexCategory: Tiny Leaf Pokemon
+DexDescription: It makes its home close to lakes, although it is rare to find one.
+  The shell on its back is made of hardened soil and should be moist for it to be healthy.
+It uses photosynthesis to get energy.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 4
+  Feet: 1.3
+  Meters: 0.4
 HiddenAbility: Shell Armor
 HomeSprite: SRD-HomeSprite-turtwig.png
 Learnset: '[[SRD-Turtwig-Learnset]]'
 Legendary: 'No'
 Name: Turtwig
 Number: 387
+PrimaryEggGroup: Monster
+SecondaryEggGroup: Grass
 Sprite: turtwig.png
 Type1: Grass
 Type2: ''
+Weight:
+  Hectograms: 102
+  Kilograms: 10.2
+  Pounds: 22.5
 ---

 #PokeroleSRD/Pokedex